jastev/azure-intro/concepts/cli.md

 ## Setting ARM Mode

-Interaction with Azure was originally through the concept of services.
+Azure was originally designed around the concept of services.
 This is now deprecated, and new usage should be through Azure Resource Manager (ARM).
 However, legacy deployments require using service mode, so the CLI supports both.